-Nature never fails to surprize me.
+Nature never fails to surprise me.
 When I photographed a leopard I hadn’t seen for a long time, it led me to make use of my earlier images of her, to confirm that this was the same cat that I hoped she was.

 This happened in September 2017, and after a game drive out of Dumatau camp in northern Botswana when we joined a sighting of a female leopard.
 The cat was resting in the canopy of a sausage tree but soon after we arrived she came down and set off purposefully through the bushes.
 The immediate environment was heavily vegetated, making it tough to get pictures, but Mocks, our guide, had an idea of her direction.
-We drove ahead, and waited in an open area a little distance ahead.
+We drove ahead and waited in an open area a little distance ahead.
 Sure enough, a few minutes later the leopard passed by, stopping to look around and giving us a chance for a few portrait images.
-Although the sun had already set, we managed a few images that we where happy with.
+Although the sun had already set, we managed a few images that we were happy with.

-The cat looked familiar to me, and Mocks confirmed that she had been in the area for a while.
+The cat looked familiar to me and Mocks confirmed that she had been in the area for a while.
 Later that evening, and back in camp, I delved into my bank of leopard images so that I could check the spot pattern of the cat.
-Comparing spots is a failsafe way of confirming a leopards identity as they don’t change over time.
+Comparing spots is a failsafe way of confirming a leopards’ identity as they don’t change over time.

-It turned out that this female cat was one I had seen many times previously, and there is nothing surprizing in that as female leopards are mostly territorial.
+It turned out that this female cat was one I had seen many times previously, and there is nothing surprising in that as female leopards are mostly territorial.
 What was quite remarkable though, was that the images gave us a good idea of how long this leopard had been around.

-My first picture of her was from October 2005, and taken close to Savuti Bush camp. where I lived and guided for a while.
+My first picture of her was from October 2005 and taken close to Savuti Bushcamp. where I lived and guided for a while.
 At the time she was clearly a young adult, at least two years old if not a little more.
 This leopard was known to the guides and guests by a different name then (Rock Pan female).

 In 2008 the Savuti Channel began to flow again, and I had no sightings of the leopard for some years.
 The return of permanent water to that channel most likely had some influence on her movements as her original territory was cut in half by the water.

-When I next saw her in 2009, she was more than 8 kilometres north from her old territory, but doing very well.
+When I next saw her in 2009, she was more than 8 kilometers north from her old territory, but doing very well.
 She had a fully grown daughter, that was almost entirely independent.
 One dry-season afternoon we watched a violent interaction with that same daughter.
 The mother leopard had killed an impala and had allowed the younger cat to feed on it.
 Even though the two cats where mother and daughter, they where no longer moving together all the time.